Kellyville - East

 Kellyville - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kellyville-East has a high level of cultural diversity, with 39.4% of its population born overseas and 37.0% speaking a language other than English at home.
-Christianity is the predominant religion in Kellyville-East, comprising 58.2% of the population.
-Hinduism is overrepresented compared to Greater Sydney, making up 7.2% of Kellyville-East's population versus 8.6%.
+Kellyville-East scores highly in cultural diversity, with 39.4% of its population born overseas and 37.0% speaking a language other than English at home.
+The dominant religion is Christianity, comprising 58.2%.
+Hinduism is overrepresented compared to Greater Sydney, making up 7.2%.

 Frequently Asked Questions - Diversity